bbyte/EPayWordpressPlugin/README.md

 # ePay OneTouch Payment Gateway for WordPress

-This plugin integrates the ePay OneTouch payment gateway with WordPress and WooCommerce, allowing you to accept payments through ePay.bg.
+This plugin integrates the ePay OneTouch payment gateway with WordPress and WooCommerce, allowing you to accept payments through ePay.bg using their latest API.

 ## Requirements

-- WordPress 5.0 or higher
+- WordPress 4.9.3 or higher
-- WooCommerce 3.0 or higher
+- WooCommerce 3.0.0 or higher
-- PHP 7.2 or higher
+- PHP 5.6 or higher
+- cURL PHP extension
+- JSON PHP extension
+- Modern browser with Promise support
 - Valid ePay OneTouch merchant account with APP ID and Secret Key

 ## Installation